 Integrative psychotherapy aims to bring different therapeutic models, methods and philosophies together in a principled way.
 My approach integrates elements of contemporary psychoanalytic psychotherapy with a Humanistic emphasis on a direct and real relationship.
 I also incorporate into my practice… Read More »Integrative Psychotherapy

 There are probably more similarities between counselling and psychotherapy than there are differences.
-One could say that counselling tends to focus on specific and current life issues and is more often short-term, and that psychotherapy is inclined toward an open-ended… Read More »The difference between psychotherapy and counselling?
+One could say that counselling tends to focus on specific and current life issues and is more often short-term, and that psychotherapy is more inclined toward an… Read More »The difference between psychotherapy and counselling?

 Introduction I think it’s fair to say that couples therapy in the UK (or at least in England and Wales, for I can’t profess any real knowledge of provision in Scotland and Northern Ireland) is, at the time of writing,… Read More »Couples Therapy provision in the UK – a guide for the bewildered